jonathan-99/docker-database-server/README.md

 # docker-database-server
-A dockerised, mysql database with a front-end RESTapi written in python, deployed by ansible.
+A dockerised, sqlite3 database with a front-end RESTapi written in python, deployed by ansible.